toverux/blanc-hopital-config/README.md

 Enabling all rules does not make sense by itself, though, as some rules can contradict each other.
 This is why I recommend enabling the `all` preset, then fine-tune as needed.

+> [!NOTE]
+> Due to the high volatility of Biome nursery rules, there are no configurations for nursery rules, to avoid breaking
+> your linting if you happen to have a version mismatch between your project and Blanc Hopital.

 Here is a project `biome.jsonc` example.

 ```json5